 Applicants are expected to have a First Class or Distinction Masters level degree, or equivalent, in a relevant scientific or technical discipline, such as computer science or mathematics.
 Candidates who have only a Bachelors degree will not normally be considered, but they can apply to first do an MSc Degree in the Department.

-However, we would particularly advise all overseas candidates in the need of funding to apply by the March deadline and preferably by the January one for those in the need of funding.
-Depending on the number of offers we will issue, there may still be some funding available for applications received after March.
+However, we would particularly advise all overseas candidates in the need of funding to apply by the February deadline and preferably by the December one for those in the need of funding.
+Depending on the number of scholarship offers that we will issue, there may still be some funding available for applications received afterwards.

 |Application deadline (Apr 2024/Oct 2024 entry)||Notification of acceptance and funding|